 Where is my order?

-As vinyl is no longer manufactured in Australia - all titles are now imported.
+As vinyl is not commonly manufactured in Australia - most titles are now imported.
 It is likely that the item or some of the items were not in stock at the time you ordered.
 If some items are in stock, we will usually ship them first.
 In many cases, we will send your order in seperate lots - at no extra cost to you.
 Please check availability for each item.
 Information is located under the price on the main page for every item.

 How do I know when my item is on its way?

 Once your order (or part of your order) is on its way, you will receive a confirmation email from us with tracking information.
 If you are a registered user, you will also be able to find the tracking under your order in your account.

 Just about all titles you see on our site come from overseas.
 Vinyl is virtually no longer manufactured in Australia (apart from some small independent pressing plants).
 Vinyl is imported from countries such as the USA, Canada, Japan, England, Portugal and the Netherlands.
 We place orders daily with overseas distributors and have several shipments of large quantities of vinyl arrive in our Melbourne warehouse every day.
 We are one of Australia's largest importers of vinyl records.

 How do I know if the records are black or coloured vinyl?

 The title will normally state if it is a limited edition coloured pressing.
 It may also state more info on the colour of the vinyl in the description.
 There may also be a pack shot of the colour of the vinyl.
 Also, please be aware that many new releases can come out on coloured vinyl for the first pressing to promote the release, then revert to black vinyl without warning - with the same barcode and catalogue.
 Often the record companies will not alert us to this and we find out after we've received the shipment.
 We will update our information on the product as soon as we find out it is back to black.

 A small degree of warp is quite common, turntable tonearms are designed to compensate for it and unless the warp affects playback you shouldn’t need to worry about it.